Shippable/docs/sources/platform/job-runtime-nodes.md

 * [Dedicated Dynamic nodes](/platform/job-runtime-dynamic-nodes)

+  Dedicated Dynamic nodes are dynamically provisioned when a job runs and terminated after the job completes.
-  Shippable offers a free 2 core, 3.75GB RAM node to run your builds.
+  We offer a free 2 core, 3.75GB RAM node to run your builds.
 You can also upgrade to a paid plan for more powerful nodes if you need additional memory or faster processors to speed up your builds.

 * [Dedicated Custom Nodes](/platform/job-runtime-custom-nodes)